amazon-ion/ion-eclipse-plugin/README.md

   * From the `software.amazon.ionxtext` subproject (not the parent project), browse to `src/software/amazon/ionxtext`.
 Select `GenerateIon.mwe2` and **Run As | MWE2 Workflow**.
+  * You'll probably get an error indicating that problems exist in the project, but that's because you've not yet generated necessary code, so proceed.
   * You may need to clean all projects to eliminate errors.

 You'll also need to do this when you modify various core resources such as the